MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

     > [!IMPORTANT]
     > The hosting window must refresh the token before expiration by sending a new **postToken** message with updated tokens.
 Otherwise, once the tokens expire, service calls will fail.

+> [!TIP]
-In our sample project, you can view an [application](https://github.com/izikl/kwe-embed-example/blob/master/src/App.js) that uses authentication.
+> In our sample project, you can view an [application](https://github.com/izikl/kwe-embed-example/blob/master/src/App.js) that uses authentication.

 ### Embed dashboards